The Many Strains Of P.acnes Bacteria, And Why Some Cause More Acne

 Read Annihilate Your Acne – get the diet that could transform your skin!

-Then despite being deemed less to blame for acne than strain four, 100% of strain 8 and 10 samples were discovered in acne patients, while 0% were detected in healthy people.
-Also observed were 5 different microbiomes, broad compositions of facial bacteria.
-Microbiomes 4 and 5 were mostly closely associated with acne; these two were the richest in strains 4 and 5 as well.
+Despite being deemed to be less to blame for acne than strain four, 100% of strain 8 and 10 samples were discovered in acne patients, while 0% were detected in healthy people.

-A lot of people were shocked by this study, but the research has actually been simmering away since the early 2000s, when p.acnes bacteria was separated into 4 broad categories: 1a, 1b, 2 and 3.
+A lot of people were shocked by this study, but research has been simmering away since the early 2000s, when p.acnes bacteria was separated into 4 broad subgroups: 1a, 1b, 2 and 3.

-Acne-prone skin is far more likely to contain members of subgroups 1a, and almost never subgroup 3.
+It’s now known that acne-prone skin is far more likely to contain subgroup 1a, and almost never subgroup 3.
 A gang of scientists once collected 106 strains of p.acnes from Danish skin.
-25 from skin samples with severe acne, 42 from mild acne, and 39 from healthy skin.
+This included 25 from skin samples with severe acne, 42 from mild acne, and 39 from healthy skin.

-Among the severe acne isolates, 22 belonged to p.acnes division 1a.
-Three were from the combined divisions of 1b and 2, while none were isolated from division 3.
+Among the severe acne isolates, 22 belonged to p.acnes subgroup 1a.
+Three were from the combined subgroups of 1b and 2, while none were isolated from subgroup 3.

-There’s even variation within this sinister 1a sect.
-One group called complex 18 from the 1a subgroup, a complex which itself contained a huge 46 different strains, had 30% of its detected occurrences come from extreme acne.
-For complexes 27 and 28, also from 1a, the figure was 7.1%.
+There’s even variation within the sinister 1a sect.
+One group called complex 18 found within subgroup 1a, a complex which itself contained a sizeable 46 strains, had 30% of its detected occurrences come from extreme acne.
+For complexes 27 and 28, also found within 1a, the figure was just 7.1%.

 The conclusion is clear: some strains of p.acnes are much more troublesome than others.